-- Provide public spaces that are suitably sized for the population and promote a range of uses across the development. - Create a wide range of safe and accessible green spaces to meet the amenity, to high quality and spacious local green spaces close to where they live. - imaginative, versatile elements that can support play, relaxation, active travel and ecological enhancements such as bat and bird-boxes. - Encourage learning through play by providing a range of spaces and activities for children of all ages. - network of active travel routes that promote walking, cycling and running.
+- Provide public spaces that are suitably sized for the population and promote a range of uses across the development. - 2 Create a wide range of safe and accessible green spaces to meet the amenity, recreational and functional needs of the community, ensuring people have easy access to high quality and spacious local green spaces close to where they live. - The design of the open spaces should be multi-functional for users, by incorporating imaginative, versatile elements that can support play, relaxation, active travel and learning, and support the natural environment through trees, hedgerow planting and ecological enhancements such as bat and bird-boxes. - 4 Encourage learning through play by providing a range of spaces and activities for children of all ages. - Deliver open spaces that provide opportunities to promote healthy living and include a network of active travel routes that promote walking, cycling and running.